saturn-lab/androidAudioRecg/README.md

-An Android application for speech recogniztion based on TensorFlow  libaray.
+# An Android application project for speech recogniztion based on TensorFlow  libaray.

 see Tensorflow : An open-source software library for Machine Intelligence.